git-bug/git-bug/README.md

 - media embedding
 - more bridges
-- extendable data model to support arbitrary bug tracker
+- webUI that can be used as a public portal to accept user's input
 - inflatable raptor

 ## Contribute